Wobble Cushions and wiggle seats can help your child with attention, staying seated, core strength, or balance. Get the best wobble cushions for 2022!

 Have you heard of a wobble cushion?
-How about a wiggle seat or balance disc?
+How about a wiggle seat, stability cushion, or balance disc?

 While they may sound like something awfully strange, surprisingly, they can be incredibly powerful if your child has a hard time sitting still, has poor balance, or weak core strength.
-They’re a common tool among us pediatric OT’s, but they’re so darn simple and affordable I think more parents ought to know about it too!
+They’re a common tool among us pediatric occupational therapists, but they’re so darn simple and affordable parents and teachers can easily use them too!

-Before we dive into which kids could benefit from a wobble cushion and my top picks, I’d like to thank Fun and Function for sponsoring this post and sending us a sample wobble seat (that my kids seek out at every opportunity).
+Before we dive in, I’d like to thank Fun and Function for sponsoring this post and sending us a sample wobble seat.
 Fun and Function is an awesome online store for all sorts of therapeutic tools for kids.
 I truly love this store because they understand kids and the special or unique needs they may have.
-You’ll find specific help at your fingertips when you want to find the perfect tool to help you child.

 What is a Wobble Cushion or Wiggle Seat?

 Wobble cushions, wiggle seats, fidget seat, and balance discs are the same thing.
-No matter what you call it, it’s referring to an inflated disk, often covered in a bumpy texture.
+No matter what you call it, it’s referring to an inflated cushion usually in the shape of a disk, often covered in a bumpy texture.
 This disc can be sat on to:

 - Help with poor attention